skyflowapi/skyflow-android/README.md

 )

 val collectElementOptions = Skyflow.CollectElementOptions(
-            required: false,  //indicates whether the field is marked as required.
-Defaults to 'false'
-            enableCardIcon: true //indicates whether card icon should be enabled (only for CARD_NUMBER inputs)
+            required = false,  //indicates whether the field is marked as required.
+Defaults to 'false' enableCardIcon = true //indicates whether card icon should be enabled (only for CARD_NUMBER inputs)
-            format: "mm/yy" //Format for the element (only applies currently for EXPIRATION_DATE element type) )
+            format = "mm/yy" //Format for the element (only applies currently for EXPIRATION_DATE element type) )

 const element = container.create(context = Context, collectElementInput, collectElementOptions)
 ```